The Rise & Fall: Content

-Initially conceived as a concept album about nostalgia for childhood by secondary vocalist Chas Smash, the concept was eventually dropped, though the original theme is still evident particularly in the title track and the album's major hit "Our House".
+Initially conceived as a concept album about nostalgia for childhood by secondary vocalist Chas Smash, the concept was eventually dropped, though the original theme is still evident particularly in the title track and the album's major hit "Our House", as well as tracks like "Rise and Fall" and "Sunday Morning."
 This theme was also mentioned recently when interviewed as part of T in the Park highlights, where their lead vocalist Suggs claimed that all the band members were told to write about their childhood memories for The Rise & Fall (although he did say that their keyboardist Mike Barson got the wrong idea, and went off and wrote about New Delhi).

 Although the band had previously been avowedly apolitical, the track "Blue Skinned Beast" was an overt satire on then-UK Prime Minister Margaret Thatcher and her handling of the Falklands War, paving the way for more political comment on subsequent Madness albums.

 The album cover photo was shot just west of Camden Town at the Primrose Hill viewpoint, looking southeast towards central London with the BT Tower on the horizon.
 In the cover photo, the band members are each dressed to represent one the songs on the album, with Barson notably putting on brownface to represent "New Delhi".

+Retroactively, bassist Mark Bedford has explained that the band rarely plays songs from the album as the arrangements of the tracks are "so f---ing complicated".